zaro/poeditorial/README.md

       file: en.json
       updating: terms_translations
     de: de.json
+    fr:
+      file: fr.json
+      updating: skip
 ```

 The above file will set default format `key_value_json` and update mode `terms` for all files
-and define `en` and `de` languages, where the German file will use the default settings and
+and define `en`,`de` and `fr` languages, where the German file will use the default settings and
-the English one will have different updating mode.
-This will result in uploading only terms for German
+the English one will have different updating mode and the French will never be downloaded.
-and terms and translations for English.
+This will result in uploading only terms for German,  terms and translations for English,
+and skipping upload for french.

 POeditor API token can be specified either via `--access-token` or environment variable `POEDITOR_TOKEN`